Belton Standpipe Heritage and Arts Festival

 Beginning Friday, October 1 and continuing all weekend, the Belton Tennis Association will host the South Carolina Men’s Collegiate Tennis Championships.
 Players representing state colleges and universities will be competing in singles and doubles.
 Matches will be played at the Belton Tennis Center, Leda Poore Park and BHP High School and everyone is invited to cheer on the players.

 Activities on the day of the festival are aplenty.

 There will be an open car show on the square from 10am to 3pm.
 Vintage and antique automobiles as well as newer models will be entered into competition for cash prizes and trophies.
 Traditionally, over 100 cars have participated in the renowned cruise in each year.
 Visit the Belton Alliance website to register.

-Other activities throughout the day include over 80 crafters and business booths, a children’s fantasy carnival, pony rides and a petting zoo, City of Belton fire truck rides, gem mining, horse-drawn carriage rides, museum and Standpipe tours, art activities, locomotive tours, demos by heritage skills artisans, and a corn hole tournament.
+Other activities throughout the day include over 80 crafters and business booths, museum and Standpipe tours, art activities, demos by heritage skills artisans, and much more.
 Food offerings on the square from 12 vendors will run the gamut from fried fish to bratwurst, gourmet baked potatoes and Asian noodles, barbeque and hot wings, lattes, fried Twinkies and Italian ice.

 Admission and parking are free.